Sourcing or finding new products and services is the lifeline of any company. The reason is that products and services are constantly changing.

 Interestingly, the challenge lies in finding suppliers that can produce large quantities or can also cater to orders of lower quantities without compromising price.
 This is particularly relevant for smaller businesses that cannot place large orders but still require access to quality products at competitive prices.

 Moreover, the ability of suppliers to adapt to fluctuating demand is critical.
-In today’s volatile market conditions, as demand can change rapidly.
+In today’s volatile market conditions, demand can change rapidly.
 Suppliers that can scale up or down based on the company’s needs can provide a significant competitive advantage.

 The Interplay Of Quality, Price, And Quantity In-Sourcing